personal photo of Amber K Gupta

 • Master of Science in Computer Science

-Field of study:AI, Machine Learning, Robotics, Vision and HealthCareSchool:Georgia Institute of TechnologyLocation:Atlanta, GA
+Field of study:AI, Machine Learning, Health Sensing & Interventions, Robotics, Vision and HealthCareSchool:Georgia Institute of TechnologyLocation:Atlanta, GA

 Description

-I have actively sought opportunities to deepen my understanding of the latest trends, standards, and systems in Health Informatics and medical devices, with a particular emphasis on Interoperability and medical technology inspired by advancements in robotics and vision.
-Additionally, I have applied my learning and analytical skills to Big Health Data.
+I have actively sought opportunities to deepen my understanding of the latest trends, standards, and systems in Health Sensing, Health Informatics and medical devices, with a particular emphasis on Interoperability and medical technology inspired by advancements in robotics and vision.
+Additionally, I have applied my learning and analytical skills to Big data in Health and Computer Vision.

 Courses